-The U.S. Department of Labor (“Department”) has recovered $633,029 in back wages for 84 workers denied their full wages and benefits by subcontractors who performed mechanical, electrical, finishing, masonry, exterior and site work for the construction of a new, $52.6 million affordable housing development primarily funded by Washington, D.C.’s Housing Finance Agency (“DCHFA”) and D.C.’s Department of Housing & Community Development (“DC DHCD”) via tax exempt bonds, low income housing tax credit (“LIHTC”) equity, deferred developer fees, and subordinate debt via D.C.’s Housing Production Trust Fund.
+The U.S. Department of Labor (“Department”) has recovered $633,029 in back wages for 84 workers alleged to have been denied their full wages and benefits by subcontractors who performed mechanical, electrical, finishing, masonry, exterior and site work for the construction of a new, $52.6 million affordable housing development primarily funded by Washington, D.C.’s Housing Finance Agency (“DCHFA”) and D.C.’s Department of Housing & Community Development (“DC DHCD”) via tax exempt bonds, low income housing tax credit (“LIHTC”) equity, deferred developer fees, and subordinate debt via D.C.’s Housing Production Trust Fund.
 The project’s general contractor was McCullough Construction, LLC (“McCullough”) and the development team included MidAtlantic Realty Partners, LLC (“MRP”), Taylor Adams Associates (“TAA”), and Audobon Enterprises (“Audobon”).

 Three offices of the Department’s Wage & Hour Division conducted investigations of six subcontractors hired to work on the 2442 MLK The Bridge project by McCullough and its first-tier subcontractors, including first-tier subs Titan Mechanical, Inc. of Manassas Park, Virginia (“Titan”) and Colonial Electric Company, Inc. of Harwood, Maryland (“Colonial”).
 In total, the Division found that 6 down-tier subcontractors violated the Davis-Bacon Act (“DBA”), Contract Work Hours and Safety Standards Act (“CWHSSA”), and the Fair Labor Standards Act (“FLSA”).